cloudogu/dogu-development-docs/docs/important/relevant_functionalities_en.md

 ### Script interpreter

 In order to run a script in a dogu, a script interpreter must exist in the container image.
 This can be an official package (like `bash`), but there is nothing against using your own script interpreter.

-Since bash scripts are widely used, bash syntax is used here.
+There is a broad landscape of available scripting languages.
+While interpreters like Python, Ruby, Groovy, or Kotlin provide a certain developer experience, they also bring a larger binary size to the table.
+Since the [Bash interpreter](https://www.gnu.org/software/bash/) is widely used in the Linux community and because of its small footprint regarding the container image size, Bash syntax is used here.

 ### Error handling